ddev/ddev/docs/content/users/providers/pantheon.md

 8. In your **project's** .ddev/providers directory, copy pantheon.yaml.example to pantheon.yaml (_Note that this refers to your project .ddev folder and not the global .ddev folder_).
 Edit the `project` environment variable under `environment_variables`.
 It will be in the format `<projectname>.<environment>`, for example `yourprojectname.dev` or (in cases of ambiguity) `<project_uuid>.<environment>`, for example `009a2cda-2c22-4eee-8f9d-96f017321555.dev`.

+9. If using Colima, may need to set an explicit nameserver in `~/.colima/default/colima.yaml` like `1.1.1.1`.
+If this configuration is changed, may also need to [restart colima](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/).

-9. `ddev restart`
+10. `ddev restart`

-10. Run `ddev pull pantheon`.
+11. Run `ddev pull pantheon`.
 The ddev environment  download the Pantheon database and files, and import the database and files into the ddev environment.
 You should now be able to access the project locally.

-11. Optionally use `ddev push pantheon` to push local files and database to Pantheon.
+12. Optionally use `ddev push pantheon` to push local files and database to Pantheon.
 Note that `ddev push` is a command that can potentially damage your production site, so this is not recommended.